 Kentile Floors is no longer in business but for decades made flooring materials with asbestos.
-Related cases of mesothelioma, lung cancer, and asbestosis in workers mounted, costing Kentile a fortune in lawsuits.
-Unable to succeed after the bankruptcy organization in the 1990s, Kentile went out of business.
+The company faced thousands of lawsuits over mesothelioma and other asbestos illnesses in workers.
+Kentile filed for bankruptcy in the 1990s and subsequently went out of business.

 Arthur Kennedy founded Kentile Floors in 1898.
 The company remained in Brooklyn for 100 years before going out of business.
 Originally, the company produced vinyl, rubber, and cork floor tiles.

-Some estimates state Kentile flooring tiles contained as much as 25% asbestos.
+- Kentile continued to use asbestos in at least some of its floor products until 1986.
 As people became sick and connected their illnesses to Kentile’s asbestos tiles, the company faced mounting costs of asbestos and mesothelioma lawsuits.
-The company never recovered.

 While Kentile used asbestos in nearly all of its flooring, it was particularly prevalent in vinyl tiles, adhesives, and asphalt tiles.
-The asbestos helped make these tiles extremely durable, a quality for which the company was well known; however, Kentile eventually paid the price for their asbestos use.
+The asbestos helped make these tiles extremely durable, a quality for which the company was well known.

 Different groups were affected by the asbestos in Kentile flooring tiles.
 Most affected were Kentile’s own factory workers.
 These workers either had to handle the asbestos to make the flooring or were in the area while asbestos was used in production.